Our Teachers

 Are you a musician or music educator who is interested in learning more about social development through music?
 Do you want to add valuable skills to your resume?
 OrKidstra offers Sistema-inspired Teaching Artist Development Workshops that allow participants to develop their understanding of social development through music in an experiential, creative environment.

 In partnership with University of Ottawa Music Department and Community Service Learning Department, OrKidstra offers a 3-credit course to undergraduate and masters level students at the University of Ottawa.
-Since 2008, the Experiential Teaching Artists Practicum (ETAP) has offered valuable teaching experience through hands-on teaching assistant placements within the OrKidstra program.
+Since 2008, the Experiential Teaching Artists Program (ETAP) has offered valuable teaching experience through hands-on teaching assistant placements within the OrKidstra program.

 This unique partnership also covers a broad overview of music teaching philosophies, the philosophy and history of El Sistema as it applies to OrKidstra’s uniquely Canadian Model, and its implications for society and social justice.